 Extracted from a larger essay, this is a very brief exploration of some thoughts (mainly, for training purposes).
 Criticism is welcomed.

-Naturally, the debate over ‘peace versus justice’ is an ancient dilemma.
-A trade-off implies the existence of a dilemma: whether transitional justice procedures are conducive or obstructive to the development of peace — and vice versa.
-Nonetheless, the aim of this essay is not to advance one perspective over the other.
-This is because here, a trade-off is “understood as a balancing of two or more imperatives that are perceived as similarly compulsory and opposed, but partly satisfiable at the same time by exchanging one thing in return for another” (Kraus, 2019, pp.333).
+Naturally, the debate over ‘peace versus justice’ is an ancient one.
+A trade-off implies the existence of a dilemma: whether transitional justice procedures are conducive or obstructive to the development or establishment of peace — and vice versa.
+As such, here, a trade-off is “understood as a balancing of two or more imperatives that are perceived as similarly compulsory and opposed, but partly satisfiable at the same time by exchanging one thing in return for another” (Kraus, 2019, pp.333).
+Nonetheless, the aim of this exercise is not to advance one perspective over the other.

 Given peace and justice are multifaceted concepts, defining the terms and how they interact provides a practical starting point for understanding the aim of this essay.
 Peace within this context is straightforward, the aim is to generate a peaceful settlement by suspending the violence between conflict participants and establishing a resolution.
 The metric for success is an agreement that resolves the issues in dispute and the implementation of objectives aiming to suppress the resuscitation of issues that cause conflict.
 Similarly, the definition of justice within the context of post-conflict societies is also varied.
 Focusing on three types, first, it can be understood as the most evident of the legal process of the public institution embodying and executing the laws of a society, this justice is retributive (i.e., prosecution and sentencing) and achieved via a judgment of offence that holds perpetrators accountable.
 On the other hand, there is restorative justice (i.e., amnesties), which seeks to amend relationships to establish order, thus extending the definition to one of reconciliation.
 And finally, all of them are underlined by procedural justice, which embodies the concept of fairness in assessing how disputes should be resolved and resources allocated.

-Moreover, broadening the definition of peacemaking them mutually independent — is beneficial to highlight their complementary nature.
+Moreover, broadening the definition of peace — making the two mutually independent — helps to highlight their complementary nature.
 Expanding on this by, summarily, employing Johan Galtung’s (1967) theory of ‘positive and negative peace’, which illustrates how they intersect.
 Negative peace is the absence of violence (1967, pp.17), like a ceasefire; whereas, positive peace is a constitution of positive elements, like truth commissions, that establish a robust, sustainable and lasting peace.
 Therefore, through this framework, the two realities appear complementary and simultaneously attainable because the potential of a lasting (positive) peace becomes a straightforward conclusion contingent on the implementation of justice mechanisms.
 This renders the deliberation of a trade-off a false dichotomy.
 As Mahmoud Cherif Bassiouni (2003) explains, “Peace is not merely the absence of armed conflict; it is the restoration of justice, and the use of law to mediate and resolve intersocial and interpersonal discord” (pp.192).

 PEACE VERSUS JUSTICE?